JettM9104/GTFS-Parser/static-gtfs/readme.md

 There are way more that I didn't include but you can find all of them in the [GTFS Refrence Website](https://gtfs.org/documentation/schedule/reference).
 As you can tell, for bigger transit agencies, the GTFS data can be a lot to handle.
 That's why I chose to code this in C++.

 ## How do I use this parser?
-All you have to do is to
+All you have to do is to:
-1. Clone this repository onto your machine
+1. Clone this repository onto your machine - `git clone https://github.com/JettM9104/GTFS-Parser/`
 2. Create a folder called data inside the `static-gtfs` folder
 3. Change the paths inside the code to match the paths of your data folder.